haodafan/IBMCloudDemo-FNTPR/so-you-want-to-be-a-software-dev-on-cloud-platform-for-mohltc-coop.md

 ## 2.3 Node Package Manager Problems
 **Problem**
 If you use Node.js, or any advanced Javascript framework, then you will definitely want to use Node Package Manager, or npm.
-After installing node and setting up a proxy for npm (Refer to section 2.2.4), most npm packages can be installed without problem using the command line.
-Most.
+After installing node and setting up a proxy for npm (Refer to section 2.2.4), most npm packages can be installed without problem using the command line. **Most**.
 Unfortunately, there are some that won't work, namingly '--global' packages and some packages required to run angular and react.

-I figured the problem must lie with my (lack of) administrative privileges, so I asked my coworker to run the command line as admin, so that I could install them with the correct priviledges.
+I figured the problem must lie with my (lack of) administrative privileges, so I asked my coworker to run the command line as admin, so that I could install them with the correct privileges.
 Unfortunately, that didn't work, because (and this is just speculation, I'm still not sure exactly why it didn't work) logging into his administrative account must have mixed up the command line's installation addresses.

-**Solution (or more accurately, workaround) for non global packages** Unfortunately, I could not find a way to properly get direct command line installations to work for all node packages.
+**Solution (or more accurately, workaround) for non global packages**

+Unfortunately, I could not find a way to properly get direct command line installations to work for all node packages.
 Instead, I used a little workaround.

-Although your node package manager is not permitted to install everything you want it to at work, that does not mean you can't do it from home.
+Although your node package manager is not permitted to install everything you want it to at work, **that does not mean you can't do it from home**.
 Although it seems kinda dumb, inefficient, and a bit of a 'duct tape' solution, in the end, it worked, and that's all that matters... right?

 Here is the step by step process.
 1. Write down the package names you need to install.